nic0michael/Mock-Test-Like-a-Chameleon/README.md

 The philosophy behind this approach is to simulate multiple internal states of a service without changing production code.
 By configuring the mock, tests can mimic:

+We start with an enum which controls the behaviour of the Mock class, giving us these Behaviours:
 - **Successful behaviour** – producing expected, valid outputs.
 - **Failure behaviour** – producing invalid or negative outputs to simulate a malfunction.
 - **Exceptional behaviour** – throwing errors to verify how the system responds to unexpected conditions.